To be informed about announcements and updates, bookmark this page, or sign up for email updates HERE.

 Student Contest – $500 Cash Prize!

-Submission deadline is Oct 29, 2023.
-Finalists from each grade level will receive a $50 prize and advance to the finals.
-Grand prize winners will be awarded a $500 cash prize, be able to take part in a virtual award ceremony with a federal judge on Wednesday, December 6, and have their name and submission shared on the websites of the participating United States District Courts.
+Submission deadline is Nov 1, 2024.
+Finalists from each grade level category will receive a $50 prize and advance to the finals.
+Grand prize winners will be awarded a $500 cash prize, be able to take part in a virtual award ceremony with a federal judge on Wednesday, December 4, and have their name and submission shared on the websites of the participating United States District Courts.

-Finalists will be notified before Thanksgiving and grand prize winners will be announced at the LIVE virtual event on December 6, 2023.
+Finalists will be notified by Thanksgiving and grand prize winners will be announced at the LIVE virtual event on December 4, 2024.
 Must be present to win the grand prize.
 Event registration information below.

 - Click HERE to download a printable contest flyer.

-- See HERE for a list of educational resources to help you teach about the Bill of Rights.
+- See HERE for a list of educational resources to help you teach about the Bill of Rights and the essay prompt.

 - There is a bulk-submit option for teachers submitting on behalf of a class.
 To inquire about bulk submissions, email EducationTeam@ca8.uscourts.gov

-- Essays and creative writing pieces must be between 250-500 words.
+- Essays and creative writing pieces should be between 500-800 words.

 - Multimedia presentations must include slides that contain multiple creative elements such as video clips, GIFs, animations, or photos AND verbal commentary built into the program.

-- Drawings and paintings must be accompanied by a 50–75-word artist’s statement that explains how the submission addresses the four questions above.
+- Drawings and paintings must include a 200-word artist’s statement that explains how the submission addresses the contest prompt.

-- Essays and creative writing pieces must be between 500-800 words.
+- Essays and creative writing pieces should be between 250-500 words.

 - Multimedia presentations must include slides that contain multiple creative elements such as video clips, GIFs, animations, or photos AND verbal commentary built into the program.

-- Drawings and paintings must be accompanied by a 200-word artist’s statement that explains how the submission addresses the four questions above.
+- Drawings and paintings must include a 100-word artist’s statement that explains how the submission addresses the contest prompt.

 General Guidelines:

 - All entries must be the original work of the student(s).
-Computer assisted writing will not be accepted.
+Computer assisted work will not be accepted.

 - Only individual entries will be accepted for essays and artworks.